 It’s only 96 minutes long but whereas the first film felt like an extended episode, this film really feels like a movie.
-It’s less realistic and more over the top – and this could divide opinions among fans.
-After all, a lot of the appeal of the show were the situations we could all relate to.
-Learning to drive, going to your first gig, camping with friends.
-I’m not sure how many people can relate to Neil poisoning a dolphin with a meatball sandwich, but of course it gets a lot of laughs on the way.
+It’s less realistic and more over the top – and this could divide opinion among fans.
+After all, a lot of the appeal of the show were the situations we could all relate to – learning to drive, going to your first gig, camping with friends.
+I’m not sure how many people can relate to Neil killing a dolphin with a meatball sandwich at the Ozzy equivalent of Sea World – but of course it gets some cheap laughs along the way.

-It was great to see the lads again but (and here comes the slightly sorry news…) I don’t really think the film was necessary and that’s my main gripe.
-The first film tied up the story so nicely.
-We knew the lads were okay, non-virgins (important) and Simon was over that bitch Carly (very important).
+The good news is that the characters still felt basically the same, though Will was even MORE of a dickhead.
+I get the feeling the writers were cautious to mature the boys realistically – but still keep endearing and popular personality traits.
+And it was was great to see the lads again but (like I said up there) I don’t really think the film was necessary and that’s my main gripe.
+The first film tied up the story so nicely – we knew the lads were okay, non-virgins (important) and Simon was over that bitch Carly (very important).
 I can only surmise that it was hard to turn down the inevitable millions of pounds a successful sequel would bring in.
-But lads, you cannot make another one.
+Which is a bit sad.